conservationtechlab/camml/README.md

     sudo apt install pycoral-examples

-At this point, you should physically connect the USB Coral Accelerator to the computer.
+At this point, you should physically connect the USB Coral Accelerator to the computer using a USB cable.
+Note: inference speed is affected by connection speed so use a USB 3.0 or higher port if possible.

-A label map file will need to be created containing class names such
-as: ``` 0 Cat 1 Dog ```

-You can extract this label map from the non-edgetpu tflite model by unzipping it:
+To map class indices to class labels, you'll need a label map file.
+You can extract this label map from the non-edgetpu tflite model by unzipping that file:

     unzip demo.tflite